-→ SM Encrypt/Decrypt
+→ SM - Encrypt/Decrypt

-FCS_COP.1.1/ ENC The TSF shall perform secure messaging (BAC) - encryption and decryption in accordance with a specified cryptographic algorithm TDES in CBC mode and cryptographic key sizes 112 bit that meet the following: FIPS 46-3 [19] and [16]; normative appendix 5, A5.3.
+FCS_COP.1.1/ The TSF shall perform secure messaging - encryption and decryption in accordance with a specified cryptographic algorithm TDES in CBC mode and cryptographic key sizes 112 bits that meet the following: 'TR-03110', [16].

 Application note: The TOE implements the cryptographic primitives (e.g. TDES) for secure messaging with encryption of the transmitted data.
 The keys are agreed between the TOE and the terminal as part of the Chip Authentication Protocol according to the FCS_CKM.1.
 Furthermore the SFR is used for authentication attempts of a terminal as Personalization Agent by means of the symmetric authentication mechanism.